Operations and Performance Improvement

 We begin by developing a detailed understanding of current operations.
 This often includes requests for information covering volumes, productivity, revenue, allocated expenses, staffing, and existing workflow documentation, along with direct observation of clinical and administrative processes and interviews with physicians, staff, and leadership.

 From there, we develop practical recommendations to improve performance.
-These may include changes to scheduling, staffing models, workflow design, documentation practices, resource deployment, or coordination across functions.
+These may include changes to scheduling, staffing models, workflow design, documentation practices, resource deployment, technology integration, or coordination across functions.
 When appropriate, we can also help identify and coordinate specialized third-party support such as revenue cycle review.

 Our goal is not to produce theoretical models of improvement, but to enable measurable changes in access, throughput, productivity, and operational reliability.